TheColorPlum/IBOB/docs/frontend.md

 HTML:

-- index.html is our landing/login page
+- index.html is our landing/login page.
+- feed.html is the page with the user's feed.
 - profile.html is a user profile page.

 CSS: